-Sticky foods should be avoided when possible.
-Because sticky foods stick to the teeth, they can lead to tooth decay.
-Sticky foods include lollipops, granola bars, chewy candies, some sugary snacks, etc.
+Sticky foods should be avoided because sticky foods sticking to the teeth can lead to tooth decay.
+Sticky foods include lollipops, granola bars, chewy candies, sugary snacks, etc.

 Starchy foods can increase your risk of tooth decay.
 Starchy foods may break apart easily, exposing their sugary content to bacteria in your mouth.
 Starchy foods include potato chips, French fries, cakes, cookies, donuts, and bread.